paultrino/paultrino.github.io/_posts/programming/2024-02-03-cesium-photo-realistic-3D-tiles.md

 image: http://www.geosolutionsgroup.com/wp-content/uploads/2023/06/cesium-certified-dev-logo-sm.png?x31768
 description: Seeing if I can Embed the Viewer in a Static Page embedded on GitHub
 ---
+*TLDR;* You need a serverless environment that can do more than host static-pages like github otherwise you can't secure your API keys.
+This webpage is currently disabled.

-Purpose: Integrate CesiumJS Viewer using Google 3D tiles into a serverless environment via Jeykyll on github, and point the viewer via 3D coordinates / heading to Calgary, Canada.
+Purpose: Create an experiment to integrate CesiumJS Viewer using Google 3D tiles into a serverless environment via Jeykyll on github, and point the viewer via 3D coordinates / heading to Calgary, Canada.

-It's an interesting experiment because generally, when you push things into a public repository you cannot hide important aspects like `secrets` such as the API key for an endpoint.
-Instead I had to dig into the documentation a bit and figure out how to do it.
+It was an interesting experiment because generally, when you push things into a public repository you cannot hide important aspects like `secrets` such as the API key for an endpoint.
+Instead I had to dig into the documentation a bit and figure out how to do it only to discover you need a serverless environment with more security than Github pages.

-See this link for details:
+See these links for details:
 - Consuming Google 3D photorealistic tiles: https://developers.google.com/maps/documentation/tile/3d-tiles
 - Securing secrets on github: https://www.youtube.com/watch?v=IuT0Ua7V4xA
+- Offline server for homemade 3D tiles: https://github.com/CesiumGS/cesium/tree/main/Documentation/OfflineGuide

 <!-- Include the CesiumJS JavaScript and CSS files
       @ https://developers.google.com/maps/documentation/tile/3d-tiles